 Be sure to keep in mind that this business credit card, unlike the Best Buy Business Advantage program, comes with an annual fee, at $295.
 And it’s definitely high, especially for small businesses that aren’t working with astronomical budgets.

-Finally, you’ll earn an even 1% cash back for every other dollar you spend, whether you spend outside of these categories or spend beyond their caps.
+Finally, you’ll earn an even 1% cash back for every other dollar you spend, whether you spend on electronics or on other categories.

 You’ll be able to access these cash back returns for no annual fee at all, so you won’t have to measure your cash back returns against an annual lump sum, unlike with the Amex Gold.

 On the other hand, you might be looking for another option that affords the flexible financing that Best Buy Business Advantage offers.

 In which case, you should consider making larger purchases on a business credit card that comes with a 0% intro APR period.
 And with 15 months of 0% intro APR, the American Express Blue Business Plus comes with the longest intro APR period on the market.